MistyCommunity/Documentation/src/content/docs/apps/blockly.md

 ### SetNetworkConnection
-Connects Misty to a specified WiFi source.
+Connects Misty to a specified Wi-Fi source.

 Parameters
-* NetworkName: The WiFi network name (SSID).
+* NetworkName: The Wi-Fi network name (SSID).
-* Password: The WiFi network password.
+* Password: The Wi-Fi network password.

 ### GetAvailableWifiNetworks
-Displays a list of the WiFi networks currently in range of Misty.
+Displays a list of the Wi-Fi networks currently in range of Misty.

 Parameters
 * None

 Returns
-* A list of WiFi networks currently in range of Misty.
+* A list of Wi-Fi networks currently in range of Misty.
 Open your browser's JavaScript console to view the results of this command.

 ### GetBatteryLevel